logo-lakshmshree

 3. The Sharpe Ratio: The "Peace of Mind" Metric

-• Why it matters: In 2025, Silver was wild and unpredictable (lower Sharpe).
-By 2026, both metals have become more efficient, but Gold is the clear winner for Peace of Mind.
+In 2025, Silver was wild and unpredictable (lower Sharpe despite higher absolute returns).
+By early 2026, both metals will have become more efficient, but Gold is the clear winner for Peace of Mind.

-• The Decision: * If you want to grow wealth while sleeping soundly, Gold's 1.82 score is your best friend.
+• If you want to grow wealth while sleeping soundly, Gold's 1.82 score is your best friend.

-• If you have a high "pain threshold" and want maximum upside, Silver's 1.45 score is acceptable, provided you can ignore the 15% dips.
+• If you have a high "pain threshold" and want maximum upside, Silver's 1.45 score is acceptable, provided you can ignore the 20%+ dips seen in May and October 2025.

 The Analyst's Aim

-Gold's superior Sharpe ratio demonstrates that while silver delivered higher absolute returns, gold provided better returns per unit of risk taken crucial for conservative investors determining whether gold or silver for long term investment suits their portfolio.
+Gold's superior Sharpe ratio demonstrates that even when silver delivered higher absolute returns (~138%), gold provided better returns per unit of risk taken.
+This makes gold crucial for conservative investors determining whether gold or silver suits their long-term portfolio.

 Silver vs Gold Returns in Last 10 Years: Which is Better?